bhgames/zimbreasy/README.md

 create_appointment returns ics formatted data, for use with icalendar.
 Notice that the UID in the data is 336-335.
 This is an invitation id, not an appointment id.
 The appointment id is 336, the first part of it.

-The Other methods of note:
+The other methods of note:

     zm.get_appointment(336) #takes appt id